sweetest-framework/sweetest/GUIDELINES.md

 * `dependency realOnly of<AuthManager>()` hard-wires sweetest to always create a real instance for `AuthManager` (so an exception is thrown if somewhere `requireMock<AuthManager>` or `offerMockRequired<AuthManager> { ... }` is called)
 * `dependency [any | realOnly | mockOnly] initializer { ... }` provides an initializer of a certain type which is called when the type is requested somewhere in the test system

-### Writing test classes
+### Structuring tests

-#### Scope
+#### Test classes

-It is a common proctice to create a tests class per production classes, but tests in sweetest should strive for being independent of the concrete solution.
-That means that you should rather test blocks of features or subsystems instead of classes.
+It's a quite common practice to create a tests class per production class; that's fair for many cases!
+But tests in sweetest should strive for being independent of the concrete solution.
+That means that you should rather test blocks of features or subsystems instead of classes in a business-facing manner wherever possible.

 **Bad example:**